 What Causes Joint Pain in Dogs?

 Just because your dog isn’t yelping out in pain doesn’t mean he isn’t experiencing it.
 Joint problems are characteristically less subtle in nature, they can be missed by even the most experienced animal lovers.
 For a dog sitter new to the pet it can be more of a challenge.

-Slowing down isn’t a natural consequence of aging in dogs, so if your beloved pet seems hobbled, slower than usual or appears to be experiencing discomfort, it’s probably time you addressed the issue at hand.
+As a dog minder you will know that slowing down isn’t a natural consequence of aging in dogs, so if your beloved pet seems hobbled, slower than usual or appears to be experiencing discomfort, it’s probably time you addressed the issue at hand.

 So, how exactly should you go about detecting joint pains in your dog?